QuTech-Delft/quantuminspire/README.md

 Afterwards, running `qi --help` should show a help menu.

 > **⚠️** Installing quantuminspire using pipx **inside a conda environment** may cause conflicts with other packages.
 This can result in unexpected behavior and prevent you from using the tool correctly.
 To avoid these issues,
-> it is strongly recommended to install and run pipx on your system instead.
-The [pipx installation guide](https://github.com/pypa/pipx) details how you can use different package managers (eg. brew, apt and scoop) to achieve this.
+> it is strongly recommended to install and run pipx on a system Python installation instead, downloaded from the official Python website.

 ## Using the CLI to login